-eCommerce is basically the buying and selling of products and services on the web, but if you think it’s just good for pizza deliveries, e-payment for bills or shopping for training shoes online, you’re wrong.
+eCommerce is basically the buying and selling of products and services on the web, but if you think it’s just good for pizza deliveries, e-payment for bills, or shopping for training shoes online, you’re wrong.

 There’s a big thriving B2B eCommerce world amped by outstanding features and capabilities that can take your business to new heights.
 You might have heard of them, but haven’t known them well enough.
 No worries.
-Out of a long list, we picked four B2B eCommerce strategies that you can learn and adopt to help your business grow.
+Out of a long list, we picked four B2B eCommerce strategies that you can learn and adapt to help your business grow.

-ABM will enable you to reach out to each identified decision maker using the right mix of personalized outreach and digital touch points, and go beyond initiating contact with stakeholders through proper nurturing and follow up to help them move further into the next stages of the buying process.
+ABM will enable you to reach out to each identified decision-maker using the right mix of personalized outreach and digital touchpoints, and go beyond initiating contact with stakeholders through proper nurturing and follow-up to help them move further into the next stages of the buying process.

 Content marketing is one of the most effective ways to gain new customers while keeping old ones loyal.
 With a reputable SEO, it can let you create a unique voice for your product that helps build interest among your target audience and eventually trigger buying decisions.

-Ordinary content can’t yield effectiveness in your traffic, but creative, well-researched, targeted and consistently upgraded content will allow you to devise highly advanced remarketing tactics which could boost brand awareness and engagement, generate leads, and create brand affinity among your target audience.
+Ordinary content can’t yield effectiveness in your traffic, but creative, well-researched, targeted, and consistently upgraded content will allow you to devise highly advanced remarketing tactics which could boost brand awareness and engagement, generate leads, and create brand affinity among your target audience.

-Email marketing is the most flexible among all marketing strategies because it can be implemented both as a stand alone process or integrated with others, a characteristic that makes it rise above the rest.
+Email marketing is the most flexible among all marketing strategies because it can be implemented both as a stand-alone process or integrated with others, a characteristic that makes it rise above the rest.
 It can help you segment your contact list (timing, location, preferences) and understand your target audience’s purchase behavior.

-To personalize your approach, send specific content through email initiatives that are relevant to your target buyers, and optimize your content by making it accessible, responsive and comprehensive on all devices, especially on mobile.
-Having an insight on who, when and how to reach will streamline all your marketing tasks and yield higher rates of engagement throughout the sales funnel.
+To personalize your approach, send specific content through email initiatives that are relevant to your target buyers, and optimize your content by making it accessible, responsive, and comprehensive on all devices, especially on mobile.
+Having an insight on who, when, and how to reach will streamline all your marketing tasks and yield higher rates of engagement throughout the sales funnel.